How To Setup A Trailer Frame Build

 3. Drill Holes Before Welding

-This may seem simple, but it’s easier to drill holes with a drill press than a hand drill.
-And, it’s easier to put a single piece on the drill press than a whole trailer frame.
-Where possible, drill holes for bolts and lights and other stuff first.
+This may seem too simple, but it is easier to drill holes with a drill press than a hand drill.
+And, it is easier to put a single piece on the drill press than a whole trailer frame.
+Where possible, drill holes for bolts and lights and other stuff first – before you weld the beams.

-Here are some more tips about drilling — and some tips about fixturing.
+Here are some more tips about drilling – and some more tips about fixturing.

 4. Don’t Ever Rely On Cut Ends